Vince Young: 2005 season: National Championship

 In the 2006 Rose Bowl, Young accounted for 467 yards of total offense (200 rushing, 267 passing) and three rushing touchdowns (including a 9-yard touchdown scramble on fourth down with 19 seconds left) to lead the Longhorns to a 41–38 victory.
 This performance led to him winning Rose Bowl Most Valuable Player honors.
 Young finished the season with 3,036 yards passing and 1,050 yards rushing earning him the Davey O'Brien Award.
 He was also named the Longhorns MVP.
 He was named an All-American.
 In recognition of his Rose Bowl accomplishments, Young was inducted into the Rose Bowl Hall of Fame in 2018.

 Early in his college career, Young had been criticized as "great rusher...average passer", and his unconventional throwing motion had been criticized as being "side-arm" as opposed to the conventional "over-the-top" throwing motion typically used by quarterbacks.

 Young reached a win–loss record as a starter of 30–2, ranking him number one of all University of Texas quarterbacks by number of wins, although his successor, Colt McCoy, far surpassed him with 45.
 His .938 winning percentage as a starting quarterback ranks sixth-best in Division I history.
-Young's career passing completion percentage is the best in Texas history, 60.8%.
-During his career at Texas (2003–05), Young passed for 6,040 yards (number five in Texas history) and 44 touchdowns (number four in Texas history) while rushing for 3,127 yards (first on Texas's all-time QB rushing list and number seven on Texas's all-time list) and 37 touchdowns (number five on Texas's all-time rushing touchdowns list and tied for first among quarterbacks).
+During his career at Texas (2003–05), Young passed for 6,040 yards and 44 touchdowns while rushing for 3,127 yards (first on Texas's all-time QB rushing list and number seven on Texas's all-time list) and 37 touchdowns (number five on Texas's all-time rushing touchdowns list and tied for first among quarterbacks).
 He was also number 10 on ESPN/IBM's list of the greatest college football players ever.
 In 2007, ESPN compiled a list of the top-100 plays in college football history; Young's game-winning touchdown in the 2006 Rose Bowl ranked fifth.

 The University of Texas retired Young's number 10 jersey during the 2008 season-opening football game on August 30, 2008.